Now, before you can fully focus on these strategies to grow a blog however, you’ll of course need to have started a blog

 Any time a reader takes your advice and has a positive experience with a product that you’ve promoted on your blog, they will feel rewarded and grateful for having placed their trust in you.
 It’s a small thing, but it goes a long way in further developing that relationship you have with your reader.

 For myself, not only does affiliate marketing make up a large chunk of my blog income, but it also gives me a chance to give back to my community.
 Through affiliate marketing, I can demonstrate how in-tune I am with my audience’s needs and challenges, and I can reward their loyalty with discounted offers for things I know they’ll find helpful, while also increasing my own passive income at the same time.
-For example, in my guide about taxes for bloggers, I recommend a couple of extremely useful tax and finance-related tools that I personally use to better manage my blog business plan.
+For example, in my guide about taxes for bloggers, I recommend a couple of extremely useful tax and finance-related tools that I personally use to better manage my blog business plan and printable blog planner resources.

 Most articles will talk about how online courses are a great way to generate passive income, but one critical element we often overlook is its ability to deepen the relationship you have with your audience.